Savannah architecture

 Xen/KVM architecture

-This is the management VM, where maintenance scripts can be run and software can be built for the other four VMs.
-Also runs bind (for the .savannah.gnu.org/.savannah.nongnu.org domains).
+These are the management VMs, where maintenance scripts can be run and software can be built for the other four VMs.
+As of 2025-05, mgt1 is the primary management VM, its /root/ChangeLog is used to record changes in all Savannah VMs. mgt0 still runs bind (for the .savannah.gnu.org/.savannah.nongnu.org domains).

 Scripts may be found in the /root/maintenance directory.